Bill Mahoney, DMin, LMFT

 Psychotherapist – Telepsych

 I received my Bachelor of Arts degree in Bible from Gordon College, Wenham, MA.
 I’ve taken graduate courses at Boston University School of Theology and received my Master of Divinity degree from Gordon-Conwell Theological Seminary, S. Hamilton, MA.
-I received my Doctor of Ministry in Marriage & Family Studies degree from Bethel University, St. Paul, MN.
-I’ve taken graduate courses in psychology and counseling at the University of Wisconsin, Oshkosh, WI; a graduate course in ethics at Bethel University, and graduate courses in marriage & family therapy through Touro University Worldwide.
+I received my Doctor of Ministry in Marriage & Family Studies degree from Bethel Theological Seminary/University, St. Paul, MN.
+I’ve taken graduate courses in psychology and counseling at the University of Wisconsin, Oshkosh; a graduate course in ethics, and supervision during my clinical practicum for licensing as an LMFT at Bethel University; and graduate courses in marriage & family therapy through Touro University Worldwide.